AlchlcDvl/TownOfUsReworked/README.md

 [Evan91380](https://github.com/Evan91380/BetterAirShip) & [Hardel](https://github.com/Hardel-DW) - For Better Airship code\
 [TorchMod](https://github.com/tomozbot/TorchMod) - For the inspiration of the Torch ability\
 [XtraCube](https://github.com/XtraCube) - For the RainbowMod\
-[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Tracker role and the Bait modifier\
+[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Tracker role and the Bait modifier and sound effects code\
 [5up](https://www.twitch.tv/5uppp) and the Submarine Team - For the inspiration of the Grenadier role\
-[MyDragonBreath](https://github.com/MyDragonBreath) - For Submerged Compatibility and the Trapper role\
+[MyDragonBreath](https://github.com/MyDragonBreath) - For Submerged Compatibility, MultiClientInstancing and the Trapper role\
 [Guus](https://github.com/OhMyGuus) - For support for the old Among Us versions (v2021.11.9.5 and v2021.12.15)\
 [ItsTheNumberH](https://github.com/itsTheNumberH/Town-Of-H) - For the code used for Coward, Volatile, Bait, Coroner, Puppeteer, Poisoner and Cannibal roles, partially for Tracker role, bug fixes and integration of CrowdedMod\
 [Ruiner](https://github.com/ruiner189/Town-Of-Us-Redux) - For Lovers being changed into a modifier and Task Tracking\